mririgoyen/gamecenter/README.md

 When you need to add (or remove) a dependency to the client, run `npm install` locally.

 ## Legal

+MAME is a registered trademark of Gregory Ember.
+Emscripten is copyrighted by the Emscripten Contributor team.

 All references to PAC-MAN, Galaga, and Donkey Kong are copyrighted by their respective owners.